altomcat/bric-a-brac/README.md

-# my-guix-pkgs
+# my-guix-packages
-my channel of Guix packages [testing]
+my public channel of Guix packages (for testing)